Josko/aura-bot/README.md

 Now you can run Aura by executing `./aura++`.

-note: supplied Makefile settings produce a x64 binary (remove the -m64 from CFLAGS to make it produce a x86 binary).
+note: supplied Makefile settings produce a x64 binary (remove the -m64 from CCFLAGS and CXXFLAGS to make it produce a x86 binary).

 ** OS X**